Bringing harmonica music to your school community

-When you are satisfied that we meet all your criteria, we will deliver a free 15 minute harmonica demonstration in school assembly.
-We will play to the children as they arrive, and again as they leave for classes.
-During assembly we will explain how the harmonica works in an entertaining format, and invite one or two children to try it out.
-There will usually be time for a few questions too.
-To capture the fresh enthusiasm, we would normally supply flyers for children to take home.
+When you are happy that Harp Academy meets all your criteria, we will deliver a 15 minute demonstration in assembly.
+We can play to the children as they arrive, and again as they leave for classes.
+During the assembly we will explain how a harmonica works, demonstrate the way it sounds, try some simple breathing exercises and invite one or two children to try it out.
+To capture the enthusiasm generated, we supply flyers for children to take home the same day, or a pdf for your office to email out.
+All parents/carers need to do is visit our website and click the gold harmonica to register their interest, and we will send them further details.

 Payments and admin

-Before we visit you at school, the following check list will help in fine-tuning our planning:
+Before we visit you at school, answers to the following questions will help with preparations:

-- When would you like to launch your harmonica activity?
+• When would you like to start your harmonica activity?

-- Are you considering daytime teaching or an after school club?
+• Are you considering daytime teaching, whole class teaching, or an after school club?

 • What is the target group (Reception, KS1, KS2)?